cobaltpngsituation/cobaltpngsituation/README.md

 As I'm above Ontario's drinking age, I'd appreciate being left out of e-drama that doesn't have to do with me, please.

 Although I don't speak much bc of shyness and social awkwardness, I'm generally easy-going and friendly, and unopposed to chatting or roleplaying with strangers; However, I don't accept frqs immediately as I'd like to get to know you more, first.
-I'm easier to speak to in whispers due to almost always being off-tab, but I can't read tones too well, so tone indicators/tags are appreciated, and although I barely incorporate them in my messages myself, I am not opposed to using them if requested to.
+I'm easier to speak to in whispers due to almost always being off-tab, but I can't read tones too well, so tone indicators/tags are appreciated but not forced, and although I barely incorporate them in my messages myself, I am not opposed to using them if requested to.

 All interactions are platonic 。 10.24.20 𖹭